James M. Bardeen

-Early life
+Early life and education

 Bardeen was born in Minneapolis, Minnesota, on May 9, 1939.
 His father, John Bardeen, won the Nobel Prize in Physics twice for inventing the transistor and formulating the theory of superconductivity; his mother, Jane Maxwell Bardeen, worked as a zoologist and a high school teacher.
 During his childhood, Bardeen resided in Washington, D.C., Summit, New Jersey, and Chicago as part of his father's employment.
 He attended the University Laboratory High School in Urbana, Illinois.
 He then studied physics at Harvard University, even though his father wanted him to go into biology.
-After graduating in 1960, he undertook postgraduate studies at the California Institute of Technology under the direction of Richard Feynman and William Alfred Fowler.
+After graduating in 1960, he undertook graduate studies at the California Institute of Technology under the direction of Richard Feynman and William Alfred Fowler.
 Bardeen was awarded a Doctor of Philosophy in 1965.

 Career

 Bardeen first worked at Caltech and the University of California, Berkeley, in postdoctoral positions.
 He became a part of the astronomy department of the University of Washington in 1967.
 He subsequently joined Yale University in 1972.
 That same year, he co-authored the watershed paper "The Four Laws of Black Hole Mechanics" with Stephen Hawking and Brandon Carter during a meeting held at the École de physique des Houches.
-Later that year, Bardeen theorized the doughnut-shape and size of a black hole’s "shadow", which was later popularized by the observations of Messier 87 by the Event Horizon Telescope.
+Later that year, Bardeen theorized the doughnut shape and size of a black hole’s "shadow", which was later popularized by the observations of Messier 87 by the Event Horizon Telescope.

 Bardeen returned to the University of Washington in 1976, remaining there until his retirement in 2006.
 Together with Michael S. Turner and Paul Steinhardt, he published a paper in 1982 detailing the way submicroscopic fluctuations in the density of matter and energy in the early universe would bring about the arrangement of galaxies seen in the present day.
-Bardeen was also a Distinguished Visiting Research Fellow at Perimeter Institute for Theoretical Physics.
+Bardeen was also a distinguished visiting research fellow at Perimeter Institute for Theoretical Physics.
 In 2012, he was elected to the U.S. National Academy of Sciences.